pyrodex/homelab-inventory/README.md

 ### Searching and Filtering

-- **Quick Search**: Use the search box to find devices by name, IP, function, serial number, networks, interface types, or PoE standards
+- **Quick Search**: Use the search box to find devices by name, IP, device function, serial number, networks, interface types, or PoE standards
 - **Advanced Search**: Click the "Filters" button to expand advanced filtering options:
   - Filter by device type, vendor, model, or location
   - Filter by monitoring status (enabled/disabled)